alex-tudosan/kyverno-postgresql-testing/COMPREHENSIVE_GUIDE.md

 ### Prerequisites

-**What we're doing:** Installing the software tools we need to work with cloud computers and databases.
+**What we're doing:** Installing the software tools we need to work with cloud nodes and databases.

 **Why we need these tools:**
 - **awscli**: Command-line tool to talk to Amazon's cloud services